eclipse-tractusx/sig-release/docs/planning.md

 Our issues do have important properties, that enable our planning process.
 These are:

 - __Labels:__ We use them to indicate the involved teams (kit or foss component).
 A label for each involved component is added to an issue
-- __Issue Type:__ To separate between bugs, feature requests and release criterias, we use a custom field `Issue Type`
+- __Issue Type:__ To separate between bugs, feature requests and release criteria, we use a custom field `Issue Type`
 - __Milestone:__ Every Tractus-X release is represented by a `Milestone`.
 You can use this field to get a rough idea about the ETA
 - __Status:__ The status field is used to integrate the progress of an issue